RediSearch/RediSearch/docs/python_client.md

 ## Class NumericField
-NumericField is used to define a numeric field in a schema defintion
+NumericField is used to define a numeric field in a schema definition
 ### \_\_init\_\_
 ```py